bigeasy/memento/README.md

 Use the `Snapshot`, the snapshot function can perform read-only requests on the database.
 The `Snapshot` will have a point in time view of the database.
-Any changes made by mutators that commit after the the snapshot callback function begins will not be visible to the snapshot function.
+Any changes made by mutators that commit after the snapshot callback function begins will not be visible to the snapshot function.

 ```javascript
 await memento.snapshot(async snapshot => {